Resource 3: ‘What lifts an airplane?’ Practical activities to carry out with your class

 Teacher resource for planning or adapting to use with pupils

-The high school teacher at GSS Kawo made Paulina photocopies of some notes from a primary science workshop that she had once attended.
+The secondary school teacher, Ernest, made Paulina photocopies of some notes from a primary science workshop that he had once attended.

 These notes are copied for you below.
 Paulina worked through these activities with her class; they were fascinated and kept asking more questions.